Bahrain–Israel relations: Normalization of relations

 Following a video of a ceremony to mark the Jewish Hanukkah holiday hosted by Bahrain that went viral in 2016, Hamad bin Isa Al Khalifah, during an event hosted by Simon Wiesenthal Center on September 18, 2017, in Los Angeles, denounced the Arab League boycott of Israel and began normalizing relations following Prime Minister Benjamin Netanyahu's announcement of normalizing relations with the Arab world.
 In effect, it allows Bahraini citizens to visit Israel whenever its necessary.
 If the two countries begin establishing diplomatic relations, Bahrain would be the fourth Arab country and the second Arab country in the Persian Gulf region to grant recognition to the State of Israel (the others being Egypt in 1979, Jordan in 1994 and the United Arab Emirates in 2020; the Palestinian National Authority in 1993 also recognized Israel).

 In May 2018, Bahrain recognized Israel's right to exist.
 Manama authorities denied reports that this was due to tensions with Iran, and said the country remains committed to the Arab Peace Initiative.

 In June 2019, six Israeli media outlets received formal invitations to cover the Israeli-Palestinian economic peace workshop in Bahrain.
 In July 2019, Foreign Minister of Bahrain, Khalid bin Ahmed Al Khalifa, and his Israeli counterpart, Israel Katz, met in the United States.
 In October 2019, an Israeli official, Dana Benvenisti-Gabay, attended the "Working Group on Maritime and Aviation Security" in Manama, Bahrain.
 In December 2019, Jerusalem chief rabbi, Shlomo Amar, visited Bahrain for an interfaith event.

 King Hamad told visiting US Secretary of State Mike Pompeo that his country is committed to the creation of a Palestinian state and dismissed Washington's push for Arab countries to normalize relations with Israel.
 However, on 11 September 2020, it was announced that Bahrain and Israel had agreed to establish full diplomatic relations.
 Remarking on the date of the announcement, U.S. President Donald Trump said, “There’s no more powerful response to the hatred that spawned 9/11.”
 The agreement was signed on September 15, 2020, at the White House in Washington, D.C.
-On 18 October 2020, an Israeli delegation led by National Security Adviser Meir Ben-Shabbat traveled to Manama, Bahrain, to sign a normalization declaration document.
+On 18 October 2020, an Israeli delegation led by National Security Adviser Meir Ben-Shabbat traveled to Manama, Bahrain, to sign a joint communique of establishing diplomatic relations.

 In March 2021, Bahrain appointed Khaled Yousif al-Jalahma as its first ambassador to Israel.
 He arrived in Israel to take up his post at the end of August 2021.

 In September 2021, Israel opened a resident embassy in Manama.
+In September 2023, Israeli Foreign Minister Eli Cohen visited Manama and officially reopened Israel's new embassy to replace the first one.